Amit775/Hostel/README.md

 	.bootstrapModule(AppModule)
 	.catch(err => console.error(err));
 	```
 	this function create an PlatformRef, which have it own injector, higher then the root injector.
-But why we need an injector of component that not exist in our component tree - not under our root component? becuase there are components that we use them in our application, that they are root components by themselves - web components! (or angular elements)
+But why we need an injector of component that not exist in our component tree - not under our root component? becuase there are components we use in our application, that they are root components by themselves - web components! (or angular elements)

 ### How to do it (with long explanations - summary is later)
 so after all this bullshit, lets make some angular elements